Howard1209/HawHawLab/README.md

 ![](https://i.imgur.com/WdidofN.png)

 ## Main features
-* Stock detail
+* Stock Detail
-    * Lookup historical stock prices and investment information.
+    * Access historical stock prices and investment information.
-    * Automate the update process at 21:00 by utilizing AWS EventBridge and Lambda to refresh the current stock information.
+    * Automated daily updates at 21:00 using AWS EventBridge and Lambda to refresh current stock information.

 https://github.com/Howard1209/HawHawLab/assets/111356655/aad1ac64-d7d4-4429-a8fc-506096f5819a

 * Login
     * Users can log in to access full features of the platform.